 Are you looking to maximize your tax savings this year?
 In the rush to file your taxes, it’s easy to overlook potential deductions and credits that could save you money.
 From state and local taxes to mortgage interest and charitable contributions, there are many commonly overlooked tax deductions and credits that you should be aware of.

 In this blog post, we’ll be discussing 10 overlooked tax deductions and credits that can help you keep more money in your pocket.
 Whether you’re a homeowner, self-employed, or have a family, these deductions and credits can help you save on your taxes.
-Make sure to consult with a tax professional or use tax preparation software to ensure that you’re taking advantage of all the deductions and credits for which you qualify.

 10 Overlooked Tax Deductions and Credits